 There is often a misconception that by declaring a disability or mental health condition, challenge or disorder, an application to a university may be looked at differently or unfavourably, but it is important to note that this is not the case.

 When an application to the University of Warwick is received, it is looked at purely based on the academic elements, such as predicted and achieved grades, personal statements and teacher references, and also anything extra sent in, such as our Warwick AWARDS form.
-Any disability or mental health condition declared through UCAS does not impact on our academic assessment of the application form.
+Any disability or mental health condition, challenge or disorder declared through UCAS does not impact on our academic assessment of the application form.
 At offer stage, the Disability Team makes contact with applicants who have declared a disability or mental health condition to make them aware of the support available at the university and encourage them to engage with the team as quickly as possible, especially if they have any specific accessibility requirements, such accommodation needs.

 There is one exception to this: where an applicant may have applied for a course with specific additional professional requirements, it may be referred to the department and disability services before an offer is made (e.g. if we need Occupational Health clearance for our MBChB (Medical) degree), but this is more about the support measure that would need to be put in to place in order for the applicant to be successful on their course.

 Should any applicant be hesitant to declare a condition or impairment in their UCAS application, Warwick offers an additional route whereby an AWARDS form can be submitted alongside the application.
 This allows a more discrete way of talking about how things have affected them and their studies.
 Each university and college is different in how they gather this information, so we advise checking their individual admissions pages as well.